Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

             Pragma: JAWS v1.01
             ```

-        1. Update Vault for all ServerTech PDUs in the system to the same password:
+        1. (`ncn#`) Update Vault for all ServerTech PDUs in the system to the same password:

             ```bash
-            ncn-m001# for PDU in $(cray hsm inventory redfishEndpoints list --type CabinetPDUController --format json |
+            for PDU in $(cray hsm inventory redfishEndpoints list --type CabinetPDUController --format json |
               jq -r '.RedfishEndpoints[] | select(.FQDN | contains("rts")).ID'); do
                 echo "Updating password on $PDU"
                 vault kv get secret/pdu-creds/$PDU |